-- a. at any time the pistol is unboxed.
-(Preferably safety flag will be in place when pistol is removed from the box) - b. when anyone is forward of the firing point. (e.g. changing targets) - upon completion of firing detail.
-(The pistol is considered safe and ready to be boxed with action open, safety flag in place (to confirm no pellet in the barrel) and confirmed as safe to box by the Firing Point Steward) - d. anytime instructed to by the Firing Point Steward.
+- at any time the pistol is unboxed.
+(Preferably safety flag will be in place when pistol is removed from the box) - when anyone is forward of the firing point. (e.g. changing targets)

+- upon completion of firing detail.
+(The pistol is considered safe and ready to be boxed with action open, safety flag in place (to confirm no pellet in the barrel) and confirmed as safe to box by the Range Conducting Officer) - anytime instructed to by the Range Conducting Officer.

-37. TARGETS
+35. TARGETS

-- a.
-Only the official target obtainable from The Pony Club Office is to be used for all Official Competitions. - b.
+a.
+Only the official target obtainable from The Pony Club Shop is to be used for all Official Competitions.

+b.
 Targets should be placed in a row with the centre of the target 134cm above the ground and a minimum of 0.56m apart.
-They should not be sited directly against a hard vertical background so as to avoid pellet ricochet. - c.
-The distance between the target and the front foot of the competitor is to be 10m (+/- 5cm (2 inches) for Open and Intermediate and 7m(+/- 5cm (2 inches) for Junior and Minimus competitions. - d.
+They should not be sited directly against a hard vertical background so as to avoid pellet ricochet.

+c.
+The distance between the target and the front foot of the competitor is to be 10m (+/- 5cm (2 inches) for Open and Intermediate and 7m(+/- 5cm (2 inches) for Junior and Minimus competitions.

+d.
 Only one target per competitor should be exposed at the same time.

-38. EQUIPMENT
+36. EQUIPMENT